jmhobbs/cultofthepartyparrot.com/README.md

       ``+mmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmhooh
 ```

-The only Slack reaction gif's you'll ever need.
+The only Slack reaction gifs you'll ever need.

 ## Thanks